rawhasan/wordpress-nginx-kit-enhanced/OPTIMIZATIONS-FROM-GUIDE.md

 ### Events Block

 - `worker_connections` should be set to your server’s open file limit.
 This tells Nginx how many simultaneous connections can be opened by each worker_process.
-Therefore, if you have two CPU cores and an open file limit of 1024, your server can handle 2048 connections per second.
+Therefore, if you have two CPU cores and an open file limit of 1024, your server can handle 2048 connections per second. (🔲 Apply per site basis)

 - The `multi_accept` directive should be uncommented and set to `on`.
-This informs each `worker_process` to accept all new connections at a time, opposed to accepting one new connection at a time.
+This informs each `worker_process` to accept all new connections at a time, opposed to accepting one new connection at a time. (🔲 Apply per site basis)